-Transportation: My least favorite part of any trip — especially international — is getting from the airport to my hotel.
+My least favorite part of any trip, but especially an international trip, is getting from the airport to my hotel.
 Here are a few things to keep in mind:

 - Hotel address: Especially when in Asian countries, I always print out a few slips of paper with the address of my hotel to hand to taxi drivers.
 This removes the chance of miscommunication and helps bridge language barriers.
 This is especially important for international travel, and many hotels post their address in their local language for you to copy and print.